wezong/LegaLabTutorial/README.md

 ## Getting Started

-To get started in the Lega Lab:
+To get started in the Lega Lab begin with the **lab-instructions** folder!
+In addition, begin to:

 1. **Familiarize Yourself with the Lab:**
    - Learn about ongoing projects and their objectives.
    - Review research protocols and datasets relevant to our studies.

 2. **Explore Resources:**
-   - Work through the tutorial.
    - Dive into our documentation for detailed guidance on the testing tasks.
    - Browse our code repositories to understand the structure and workflow.
    - Read previous publications to gain insights into the lab’s research focus.